DiscordDigital/FireBox/README.md

 # FireBox

-FireBox is a Veracrypt wrapper to simplify on-the-go encryption of Firefox profiles.
+FireBox is a VeraCrypt wrapper to simplify on-the-go encryption of Firefox profiles.

 ## How to use it
-Simply install Firefox and Veracrypt, then you should be good to use this script.
+Simply install Firefox and VeraCrypt, then you should be good to use this script.
 Download it to any location you like, double click it and define a password.
-The password you enter will be used for the creation in Veracrypt and will not be saved.
+The password you enter will be used for the creation in VeraCrypt and will not be saved.

-After the creation has been done you'll be greeted with a new firefox profile.
+After the creation has been done you'll be greeted with a new Firefox profile.
-When you close it, the script dismounts the container where the firefox profile is contained.
+When you close it, the script dismounts the container where the Firefox profile is contained.
-On the next start you can enter the password and it should magically open that firefox profile again.
+On the next start you can enter the password and it should magically open that Firefox profile again.

 Feel free to adjust any variables in the file before running it.